arcadiapage/arcadiapage.github.io/_posts/2021-10-27-i-totally-revamped-my-bullet-journal-here-s-what-i-did-to-make-it-better.md

 **Future Log**

 After the favorites pages is my future log.
 It sticks to the standard format of The Bullet Journal Method.
 I divide my page into thirds and write the names of the upcoming months in each section.
-My future log covers six months, so I end up using two pages that are divided into thirds.
+My future log covers six months, so I use two pages that are divided into thirds.
 When noting down an important future event, I like to put an exclamation mark in front of it.

 Here is also where I start to number my pages.
 I tend to number my pages as I go, instead of doing the whole notebook at once.